microsoft/Intune-Resource-Access/src/PFXImportPowershell/OnPremValidation/README.md

 This part of the project is to verify that your on prem infrastucture properly interfaces with our service.
 Note that these tests require installing a service as well as running scripts as admin, so make sure to verify their contents before building and running them.

-The PFXCertificateConnector runs on the server as a System Account, but needs access to the Keys that were used to encrypt PFXCertificates.
-These tests verify that, once installed, the PFXCertificateConnector will be able to do that.
+The PFX Certificate Connector runs on the server as a System Account, but needs access to the Keys that were used to encrypt PFX Certificates.
+These tests verify that, once installed, the PFX Certificate Connector will be able to do that.
 The tests consist of three steps:

 1. Creating a key and encrypting some test data
 2. Dropping the encrypted data and what was used to encrypt